A woman hoping to put distance between the baby in her arms and another pregnancy may ask, “Is breastfeeding a reliable form of birth control?”

 Your Menstrual Cycle

-For most women, the menstrual cycle is a process that occurs regularly as part of the female reproductive system (source).
+For most women, the menstrual cycle occurs regularly as part of female reproduction (source).
 While many refer to this cycle as menstruation or a period, it encompasses a number of stages, including menstruation and ovulation.

 A woman’s ovary releases an egg during the ovulation period, which travels into the fallopian tube to await fertilization.
 The womb becomes thick with a lining to house the egg.
 If sperm fertilizes the egg and it successfully implants in the uterus, you become pregnant.